OCIPOC/courses-and-books/python-data-structures/book/stack-queues-deques.md

 - length: return the length of the queue
     - Time complexity: O(1)

 In python we can use [list, queue.Queue, collection.deque](https://docs.python.org/3/library/queue.html) for queue.
-Or we can implement it by using circular array.
+We can implement Queue by using circular array.

 ## Double-Ended Queues
 We next consider a queue-like data structure that supports insertion and deletion at both the front and the back of the queue.
 Such a structure is called a double-ended queue, or deque (pronounced “deck” to avoid confusion).
 The deque abstract operations: